Karnataka: Climate

 Karnataka experiences four seasons.
-The winter in January and February is followed by summer between March and May, the monsoon season between June and September and the post-monsoon season from October till December.
+The winter in January and February is followed by summer between March and May, then the monsoon season between June and September and the post-monsoon season from October till December.
 Meteorologically, Karnataka is divided into three zones – coastal, north interior and south interior.
 Of these, the coastal zone receives the heaviest rainfall with an average rainfall of about 3638.5 mm per annum, far in excess of the state average of 1139 mm.
 Amagaon in Khanapura taluka of Belgaum district received 10068 mm of rainfall in 2010.
 In 2014 Kokalli in Sirsi taluka of Uttara Kannada district received 8746 mm of rainfall.
 Agumbe in Thirthahalli taluka and Hulikal of Hosanagara taluka in Shimoga district were the rainiest cities in Karnataka, situated in one of the wettest regions in the world.

 The state is projected to warm about 2.0 °C-change by 2030.
 The monsoon is set to provide less rainfall.
 Agriculture in Karnataka is mostly rainfed as opposed to irrigated, making it highly vulnerable to expected changes in the monsoon.
 The highest recorded temperature was 45.6 °C in Raichuru district.
 The lowest recorded temperature was 2.8 °C at Bidar district.